klamping/html5tx-a11y/Semi-Transcript.md

 Disclaimer: All this content is a work in progress.
-It only covers the first 40 or so slides.
 It is not an 1:1 transcript of the talk.
+Things are subject to change.

+All feedback is welcome.

 ----